digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

     - :ref:`Batch <module-daml-finance-interface-settlement-batch-39188>`:
       Interface for atomically settling `Transferable`\s
     - :ref:`Types <module-daml-finance-interface-settlement-types-44085>`:
-      Types required in the settlement process, e.g. Step, Allocation and Approval
+      Types required in the settlement process, e.g., RoutedStep, Allocation and Approval

-    The :doc:`Settlement <../concepts/settlement>` page contains an overview of the settlement process and explains the relationship between steps, instructions, and batches.
+    The :doc:`Settlement <../concepts/settlement>` page contains an overview of the settlement process and explains the relationship between instructions and batches.
 Check out the :doc:`Settlement tutorial <../tutorials/getting-started/settlement>` for a description on how to use settlement workflow in practice.